 DevOps has become a bit of a “perfect storm” of these things coming together.
 The toolchain approach fed by more good monitoring and provisioning tools, agile processes, dev/ops collaboration – they collided and unconsciously brought together all three layers of what you need for the agile movement (principles, process, and practices) and caught fire.

 Now it’s 2013 and DevOps is more widespread though perhaps no more precisely defined than previously.
 There is definitely more of a Lean thread that has been introduced, and many people insist that DevOps “is just culture” and you can’t apply the word to a given principle or practice, but I feel like this is overblown.
 Is poker planning “agile?”
 No. But it is a common tool used in various agile methodologies, so calling it an “agile tool” is appropriate.

 It is not “they’re taking our jobs!”
 Some folks thinks that DevOps means that developers are taking over operations and doing it themselves.
 Part of that is true and part of it isn’t.

-It’s a misconception that DevOps is coming from the development side of the house – DevOps, and its antecedents in agile operations, are largely being initiated out of operations teams.
-It’s because operations folks (and I speak for myself here as well) are realizing that our existing principles, processes, and practices have not kept pace with what’s needed.
-As businesses and development teams need more agility, we’ve often been providing less, and we need a fundamental reorientation to be able to provide systems infrastructure in an effective manner.
+It’s a misconception that DevOps is coming from the development side of the house to wipe out operations – DevOps, and its antecedents in agile operations, are being initiated out of operations teams more often than not.
+This is because operations folks (and I speak for myself here as well) are realizing that our existing principles, processes, and practices have not kept pace with what’s needed.
+As businesses and development teams need more agility as the business climate becomes more fast paced, we’ve often been providing less, and we need a fundamental reorientation to be able to provide systems infrastructure in an effective manner.